All You Need To Know About Leopard Geckos

 Generally, when geckos are attacked by their predators, their reaction would be to detach their tails from the main body.

-• The tail will then move in order to get the attention of the predator while the gecko tries to get away from the situation (In some gecko species, it would be normal to return later to the site and eat the detached tail in order to retrieve the energy and nutrients found in the lost tissues.
+• The tail will then move to get the attention of the predator while the gecko tries to get away from the situation (In some gecko species, it would be normal to return later to the site and eat the detached tail to retrieve the energy and nutrients found in the lost tissues.

-• Interestingly, the tail of leopard geckos functions for the storage of fats (however, this is not exclusive for leopard geckos but other lizards as well).
-Because of this, the stored fat is at high risk of loss especially when the tail is regenerated.
+• Interestingly, the tail of leopard geckos functions to store fats (however, this is not exclusive for leopard geckos but other lizards as well).
+Because of this, the stored fat is at high risk of loss, especially when the tail is regenerated.

-• In this case, the occurrence of this phenomenon is extremely disadvantageous.
-According to studies, the regeneration of tails in young geckos occur at a rapid rate but unfortunately is not prioritized when it comes to energy allocation (even despite the reduction of resources).
+• In this case, this phenomenon is extremely disadvantageous.
+According to studies, the regeneration of tails in young geckos occurs rapidly but, unfortunately, is not prioritized when it comes to energy allocation (even despite the reduction of resources).

-• It was found out that these new tails in geckos appear to be larger than their former counterparts, and exhibit more massive amounts bones, muscles, and subcutaneous and inner fat than their original counterparts.
+• It was found that these new geckos’ tails appear larger than their former counterparts and exhibit more massive amounts of bones, muscles, and subcutaneous and inner fat than their original counterparts.

 • In general, the regeneration of the tail affects the overall tissue mass and distribution within it.
-As alluded to earlier, body growth will be slowed down at the expense of tail growth.
-However, later in the gecko’s life cycle, the stored fat will be later used as an energy source for the body and reproductive growth.
+As alluded to earlier, body growth will be slowed at the expense of tail growth.
+However, the stored fat will be used as an energy source for the body and reproductive growth later in the gecko’s life cycle.

 Leopard Gecko Lifespan